rayluo/github-pages-overwriter/README.md

 * the **simplest** possible Github Page publisher, because it requires no configuration
-* the **most lightweight** Github Page publisher (therefore the **fastest** possible - typically around 2 seconds), because its implementation requires no runtime dependency other than git itself.
+* the **most lightweight** Github Page publisher because its implementation requires no runtime dependency other than git itself.
-* the **cleanest** possible Github Page publisher, because it is designed to leave no extra commits in your repo history.
+* the **cleanest** possible Github Page publisher, because it is designed to leave no extra commits in your repo history (its deployment branch would be overwritten each time).

 How to use it?